bitcoin-wallet-api/spec/core_spec.md

 5. **Diffie-Hellman Protocol**.
 Using the public key exposed in the previous API, App may ask Wallet to multiply an arbitrary public key by a private key allocated for this App.

-Wallet developers may implement all of these or only a subset using one of the concrete APIs on their platform.
+Wallet developers may implement all of these or only a subset within one of the concrete APIs for their platform.

 ### 1. Pay-to-Transaction Protocol